kubevirt/user-guide/creation/disks-and-volumes.md

 ### dataVolume

-DataVolumes are a way to automate importing virtual machine disks onto pvcs during the virtual machine’s launch flow.
-Without using a DataVolume, users have to prepare a pvc with a disk image before assigning it to a VM or VMI manifest.
-With a DataVolume, both the pvc creation and import is automated on behalf of the user.
+DataVolumes are a way to automate importing virtual machine disks onto PVCs during the virtual machine’s launch flow.
+Without using a DataVolume, users have to prepare a PVC with a disk image before assigning it to a VM or VMI manifest.
+With a DataVolume, both the PVC creation and import is automated on behalf of the user.

 #### DataVolume VM Behavior

-DataVolumes can be defined in the VM spec directly by adding the DataVolumes to the dataVolumeTemplates list.
+DataVolumes can be defined in the VM spec directly by adding the DataVolumes to the `dataVolumeTemplates` list.
 Below is an example.

     apiVersion: kubevirt.io/v1alpha3
     kind: VirtualMachine